akotter2/Adam-Kotter-Code/README.md

 - Complex Visualizer: A file for "graphing" complex functions in terms of angle and magnitude over the complex plane.
 - Chess Knight: A program designed to help determine the average number of moves it takes for a knight starting in a corner of a chess board and moving randomly to return to its starting corner.
 Uses Markov chains as the primary theoretical basis.

 ## Work Projects
 This is a collection of programs that I've written for my employment.

+### LC-MS
+A collection of files for managing LC-MS data.
+- LC-MS_Parser: A file for cleaning and analyzing LC-MS and MS data using such tools as isotope envelopes and Principle Component Analysis.
+- LC-MS_Plotter: A file for visualizing LC-MS data in three dimensions.
+This allows for a more interactive view than some industry software can provide but requires properly formatted data.

+### Other
-As of this writing, it contains one file (TKG_csv_Resolver.py) that I used to consolidate server user export files for Bridge.
+- TKG_csv_Resolver: Used to consolidate server user export files for the Bridge communications platform.